ydb-platform/ydb/ydb/docs/en/core/dev/troubleshooting/performance-issues.md

 Database performance issues can be classified into several categories based on their nature:

-- **Reaching resource limits**.
-These issues refer to situations when the physical resources allocated to a database system — such as CPU, memory, disk space, and network bandwidth — are insufficient to handle the demands of the workload.
+- **Insufficient resources**.
+These issues refer to situations when the workload demands more physical resources — such as CPU, memory, disk space, and network bandwidth — than allocated to a database.

 - **Schema design issues**.
-These issues refer to inefficient decisions that were made during the creation of database schemas.
-Such issues can significantly impact database performance.
+These issues stem from inefficient decisions made during the creation of tables and indices.
+They can significantly impact query performance.

-- **Query performance issues**.
-These issues refer to problems that arise when database queries execute slower that expected because of their inefficient design.
+- **Query-related issues**.
+These issues refer to database queries executing slower than expected because of their inefficient design.